Skip to Main Content

 Research Skills for First-Year Seminars (FSEMs)

-Following the Citations
+Following Citations

-Following citations, also known as Citation Chaining, is the process of starting with one good book or article and following citations to find other sources on the same topicYou can follow a chain of citations backward in time or forward in time.
+Following citations, also known as Citation Chaining, is the process of using one good book or article, and following the citations to find other relevant sources on the same topic.
+You can follow a chain of citations backward in time or forward in time.

 Why is this important?